jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 ## Technical Process
 ### Data Extraction (SQL)
 Public BRFSS data was queried directly from Google Cloud's BigQuery platform.
-The fitlering criteria included:
+The filtering criteria included:
   * **Indicators:** Obesity, Diabetes, Smoking, Depression
   * **States:** CA, TX, FL, NY, PA
   * **Years:** 2012–2022
   * **Population Group:** Overall
   * **Measure Type:** Crude Prevalence
-Common Table Expressions (CTEs) were used to organize logic, and pivot logic (MAX(CASE WHEN...)) was applied to reshaped the data into wide format.
+Common Table Expressions (CTEs) were used to structure intermediate transformation steps, and a pivot operation using (MAX(CASE WHEN...)) reshaped the data from long to wide format, with one column for each health condition.
 A self-join was performed to calculate prior-year values and year-over-year (YoY) percentage changes.
-The cleaned dataset was sorted by year and state, then exported to Google Sheets for further processing.
+The resulting table was sorted by year and state to support trend analysis and exported to Google Sheets for further refinement.

 [View SQL queries](work/sql_queries.sql)